reedacartwright/ngila/readme.txt

   The input file has to be in FASTA format.
 If more than two sequences are given then Ngila will align based on the 'pairs' option.

+OUTPUT FILES
+  Output can be in either Clustal or Fasta format and to either the stdout or a file.
+Clustal is the default.
+The format is read from the output file's extension or specified directly; "ngila -o seqs.fas" and "ngila -o fas:seqs.txt" both produce fasta output.  "ngila -o aln:-" sends Clustal formated sequence to stdout.

 SUBSTITUTION MATRIX
   An example of the format can be seen in matrix/dna